cokke93/Calculadora/README.md

 <h1 align="center">
-  Calculadora Web ➕
+ Web Calculator ➕
 </h1>

 <p align="center">
 <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/FRxhyVjY/calc2.png' border='0' alt='calc2'/></a>
 </p>

-## 📝 Descripción
+## 📝 Description.

-Esta es una calculadora web desarrollada con HTML, CSS y JavaScript. <br> La calculadora permite realizar operaciones básicas de aritmética como suma, resta, multiplicación y división, así como cambiar el color de la carcasa aleatoriamente.
+This is a web calculator developed with HTML, CSS and JavaScript. <br> The calculator allows you to perform basic arithmetic operations such as addition, subtraction, multiplication and division, as well as change the color of the case randomly.

-## 🚀 Tecnologías
+## 🚀 Technologies

 - HTML
 - CSS